Const: Introduction

 When applied in an object declaration, (Note: Formally when the const is part of the outermost derived type in a declaration; pointers complicate discussion.) it indicates that the object is a constant: its value may not be changed, unlike a variable.
 This basic use – to declare constants – has parallels in many other languages.

 However, unlike in other languages, in the C family of languages the const is part of the type, not part of the object.
-For example, in C, c declares an object x of int const type – the const is part of the type, as if it were parsed "(int const) x" – while in Ada, ada declares a constant (a kind of object) X of INTEGER type: the constant is part of the object, but not part of the type.
+For example, in C, c declares an object x of const int type – the const is part of the type, as if it were parsed "(const int) x" – while in Ada, ada declares a constant (a kind of object) X of INTEGER type: the constant is part of the object, but not part of the type.

 This has two subtle results.
-Firstly, const can be applied to parts of a more complex type – for example, int const* const x; declares a constant pointer to a constant integer, while int const* x; declares a variable pointer to a constant integer, and int* const x; declares a constant pointer to a variable integer.
+Firstly, const can be applied to parts of a more complex type – for example, const int* const x; declares a constant pointer to a constant integer, while const int* x; declares a variable pointer to a constant integer, and int* const x; declares a constant pointer to a variable integer.
 Secondly, because const is part of the type, it must match as part of type-checking.
 For example, the following code is invalid: